fxamacker/ccf_draft/ccf_specs.md

 ### Objectives

-The goal of CCF is to provide compact, efficient, and deterministic encoding of Cadence external values.
-To achieve this:
+The goal of CCF is to provide compact, efficient, and deterministic encoding of Cadence external values with:
-- CCF uses CBOR's data model with [Preferred Serialization](https://www.rfc-editor.org/rfc/rfc8949.html#name-preferred-serialization) to deterministically encode values to their shortest form.

-- CCF separates Cadence type encoding from Cadence value encoding.
-This has two distinct advantages:

-  More compact encoding: Cadence type information is not repeatedly encoded unnecessarily in a message.
-For example, for a homogeneous array of a Cadence composite type, each element will not have its Cadence composite type information encoded repeatedly.

-  Detachable Cadence type information: Although Cadence type information is required for decoding, CCF-based protocols can send a message's type information once instead of repeatedly sending it to the same client for all messages of that type.
+- Fully self-decribing mode: CCF messages include Cadence types and values.
+- Partially self-describing mode: CCF messages include Cadence values referencing omitted Cadence types by unique type ID.

 CCF is designed to support:

-Cadence external values: CCF supports all built-in Cadence types and user-defined Cadence types (e.g. composite types).
-CCF can be updated to support new built-in Cadence types.
+- Cadence external values: CCF supports all Cadence built-in types and user-defined types (e.g. composite types).
+CCF can be updated to support new Cadence built-in types.

-Compact encoding: Smaller encoded size is produced by:
+- Compact encoding:
-- CBOR's data model with CBOR Preferred Serialization (more compact encoding of CBOR data items).
+  - CCF uses a subset of the CBOR data model with [Preferred Serialization](https://www.rfc-editor.org/rfc/rfc8949.html#name-preferred-serialization) to encode values to their shortest form.
-- Separate encoding of Cadence types and values to avoid repeatedly encoding the same Cadence type information unnecessarily.
+  - CCF separately encodes Cadence types and values to avoid repeatedly encoding the same Cadence types when feasible.
+For example, the element type of a homogeneous array is only encoded once.

-Compact communications: Detachable Cadence type information allows CCF-based protocols to optionally avoid resending the same Cadence type information for all messages matching that type.
-CCF-based protocols can cache and uniquely identify a Cadence type so it can be matched to a Cadence value (such as an event) during decoding.
+- Compact communications: Detachable Cadence types allow CCF-based protocols to optionally avoid resending the same Cadence types for all messages.
+CCF-based protocols can cache and uniquely identify a Cadence type so it can be matched to a Cadence value during decoding.

+  For example, CCF encodes Cadence composite types separately from Cadence values.
+Encoded values refer to their composite type by unique type ID, encoded as bytes.
+If the Cadence composite type (metadata) can be stored on-chain, it doesn't need to be sent with the value.
+Type ID can be a universal counter, hash digest, or other unique identifier specified by CCF-based protocols.

-Deterministic encoding: CCF uses CBOR's Preferred Serialization to achieve deterministic encoding.
+- Deterministic encoding: CCF uses CBOR's Preferred Serialization to achieve deterministic encoding.
 Other parts of CBOR's Core Deterministic Encoding Requirements are not needed by this specification.

-Early detection of malformed data: CCF decoders can detect and reject malformed data without creating Cadence objects.
-CCF decoders can detect malformed data without having Cadence type information.
+- Early detection of malformed data: CCF decoders can detect malformed data without having Cadence type information.
+CCF decoders can detect and reject malformed data without creating Cadence objects.
 If data is not malformed, then CCF decoders can proceed to detect and reject invalid CCF data as described in this document.

-Extensibility: CCF encodes composite type information in a header (separate from data).
-Data refers to composite types by unique type ID, encoded as bytes.
-If the composite type information can be stored on-chain, the header won't need to be sent with the data.
-Type ID can be a universal counter, hash digest, or other unique identifier specified by CCF-based protocols.

-Interoperability and reuse: CCF uses the same approach taken by COSE (RFC 9052) leveraging CBOR (RFC 8949).
-CCF leverages CBOR, which allows CCF codecs to use CBOR codecs under the hood.
+- Interoperability and reuse: CCF uses CBOR, so CCF codecs can use existing CBOR codecs that are well-tested and widely used by other projects.

-Translation to JSON: CCF uses a subset of the CBOR data model, and RFC 8949 specifies how to convert data between CBOR and JSON.
+- Translation to JSON: CCF uses a subset of the CBOR data model, and RFC 8949 specifies how to convert data between CBOR and JSON.

 ### Why CBOR